|Page 1 of 2:|| |

 The title of this rather tired film should be called I'm In Love With

 My Best Friend's Husband!
-Such a simple plot seen in countless TV
+Such a simple plot seen in countless other

-dramas and mini-series, I think to myself why time and effort was
+films etc, I can't help but think to myself why time and effort was

 wasted in making this.
-I've always been a fan of Cheryl Ladd since her
+As a fan of Cheryl Ladd, she proves herself a

-all genres.
+worthwhile actress.
 However, it's Bess Armstrong who steals the show.
-Her

-reaction at finding out her friend's betrayal seems very true-to-life;
+Her reaction at finding out her friend's betrayal seems very

-her marriage may have been on the rocks, but it's still a shock to
+true-to-life; her marriage may have been on the rocks, but it's still a

-discover that he is involved with a person extremely close to you.
-Had
+shock to discover that he is involved with a person extremely close to

-it had been someone unknown to her, this movie would simply not exist!
+you.
+Had it had been someone unknown to her, this movie would simply

 My Best Friend's Husband could be factual in that sense, but the plot is certainly nothing new.
 In a nutshell, this film is one cliché after another, but viewers might be able to feel the emotion and anger towards the characters, and that is what makes it a little more interesting.
 4/10